-Estimate the value of the belongings lost in the fire, and use receipts if you have access to them.
-Your insurance agent can tell you how much coverage you have.
+Use receipts if you have access to them.
+Your insurance agent can tell you how much personal property coverage you have.

-An insurance adjuster will come to the scene after you have notified your insurance agent.
-They will gather their own evidence and document the damage themselves.
+An insurance adjuster will come to the scene after you’ve notified your insurance agent.
+They’ll gather their own evidence and document the damage themselves.
 You’ll want to make sure you have all communications with them in writing in case a new adjuster is assigned to your claim after the first one has surveyed the damage.

 Typical costs for clean-up after a fire has occurred are between $3,000 and $26,000.
 Smoke remediation itself can cost between $200 to $1,000 depending on how much furniture, clothing and carpet requires deodorizing.
 Since smoke will usually enter your heating and cooling ducts, you’ll also want to consider an HVAC system evaluation, which can cost between $150 and $500, with repair costing upwards of $1,000 if needed.

-A professional will know to consider things like:
+A smoke damage restoration professional will know to consider things like: